jaypeeds/hamon-cam-1953/README.md

 # Old trick, new tools and technologies
 Back in 1953, a French astronomer, André Hamon, described a mechanism to correct error of tangent drives in an article of the «Société d'Astronomie Française» Bulletin.
 The article, written in the perspective of building the device, precisely described how the profile of cams could be drafted on a transparent plexiglas sheet using a ruler and compasses.
-A full scan in PDF format can be found here: http://www.astrosurf.com/astroptics/files/hamon_1953.pdf
+A full scan in PDF format can be found [here.](http://www.astrosurf.com/astroptics/files/hamon_1953.pdf)
 A translation to this solution where published in «Sky & Telescope» June 1978

 Today, the digital incarnation of the drawing board is a CAD software, and with a bit of adaptation, the same constructs can be done on screen.
 Then the most advanced tools also include a CAM integration to drive digital manufacturing of the designs.